Apply for Adaptations Residencies

 Residencies are 6 weeks and will take place between September 2019 and May 2020.
 Flexibility in your dates is appreciated as we try to accommodate everyone’s schedules.

-Visual, musician/composing, performance, literary, new media, and interdisciplinary artists are eligible to apply.
+Local, national, and international visual, musician/composing, performance, literary, new media, and interdisciplinary artists are eligible to apply.
 Both established and emerging artists may apply, but a rigorous work ethic and demonstrated commitment to public engagement are expected.
 Artists of color are encouraged to apply and we are particularly interested in receiving applications from indigenous artists.
 Students are not eligible.
 Collaborative teams of up to two artists can be in residence, please contact [email protected] for instuctions on how to apply as a collaborative team.

 A multidisciplinary jury will judge proposals on the following criteria: